Feature request #8158

 #2

-Updated by Borys Jurgiel almost 12 years ago
+Updated by Borys Jurgiel over 12 years ago

 The latter.
 I mean QNetworkReply::OperationCanceledError.